jpgmahedero/High-School-DAM_M04-Express-tuto/docs/extras/javascript_basics.md

     It's important to handle errors properly in async functions using try...catch blocks to ensure that the Express server can handle exceptions and not crash unexpectedly.
 ***
 ## Module exports

+Importing and creating modules

+A module is a JavaScript library/file that you can import into other code using Node's require() function.
+Express itself is a module, as are the middleware and database libraries that we use in our Express applications.

+The code below shows how we import a module by name, using the Express framework as an example.
+First we invoke the require() function, specifying the name of the module as a string ('express'), and calling the returned object to create an Express application.
+We can then access the properties and functions of the application object.